GalProject/Robotics/README.md

 # Our Robotics Final Project
 Developed in c++ using with HamsterAPI

+this project under the supervision of Dr Yehuda Elmaliach

 os: Ubuntu